-9.6.Z Resource Type reasoningJobInstance
+9.6.67 Resource Type reasoningJobInstance

 A <reasoningJobInstance> resource represents a specific reasoning job instance for enabling the two types of reasoning operations (One type is a one-time reasoning operation and the other type is a continuous reasoning operation).
 A reasoning initiator such as an AE or a CSE may initiate a desired reasoning operation by creating a <reasoningJobInstance> resource as a child resource of a <semanticRuleRepository> resource.